Simplicial Complexes are Game Complexes: Invariant Games

 Note: Simpler constructions with smaller cycles and pieces are often possible (as shown in the next example), but the above construction is guaranteed to work.

 \begin{example} Let $\Gamma$ be as in \cref{ex:graph3}.
 Let Left play cycles of length $3$, and Right cycles of length $4$.
-For the board $B'$ given in \cref{fig:exampleP3simple}, it is easy to check that $\Gamma_{G',B'}=\Gamma$, where $G'$ is the SP-game with no additional rules (this in particular means that pieces are not allowed to overlap).
+For the board $B'$ given in \cref{fig:exampleP3simple}, it is easy to check that $\Gamma_{R',B'}=\Gamma$, where $R'$ is the ruleset which forbids overlap between pieces.

 \end{example}

 The following theorem summarizes our results about illegal complexes of iSP-games.